qiuqiangkong/mini_source_separation/README.md

 This codebase provide a minimal Pytorch tutorial of music source separation.
 We use the [MUSDB18HQ](https://zenodo.org/records/3338373) dataset containing 100 training and 50 testing songs for training and validation, respectively.

+## 0. Download datasets

 Users need to download the dataset from https://zenodo.org/records/3338373.
-The downloaded dataset looks like:
+After download and unzip, the dataset looks like:

 <pre>
 dataset_root (30 GB)